pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-Kron.myst.md

 These implementations support the following property of Kronecker products to speed up calculations, $(\mathbf{K}_1 \otimes \mathbf{K}_2)^{-1} = \mathbf{K}_{1}^{-1} \otimes \mathbf{K}_{2}^{-1}$, the inverse of the sum is the sum of the inverses.
 If $K_1$ is $n \times n$ and $K_2$ is $m \times m$, then $\mathbf{K}_1 \otimes \mathbf{K}_2$ is $mn \times mn$.
 For $m$ and $n$ of even modest size, this inverse becomes impossible to do efficiently.
 Inverting two matrices, one $n \times n$ and another $m \times m$ is much easier.

 This structure is common in spatiotemporal data.
 Given that there is Kronecker structure in the covariance matrix, this implementation is exact -- not an approximation to the full Gaussian process.
-PyMC3 contains two implementations that follow the same pattern as `gp.Marginal` and `gp.Latent`.
+PyMC contains two implementations that follow the same pattern as `gp.Marginal` and `gp.Latent`.
 For Kronecker structured covariances where the data likelihood is Gaussian, use `gp.MarginalKron`.
 For Kronecker structured covariances where the data likelihood is non-Gaussian, use `gp.LatentKron`.

 Our implementations follow [Saatchi's Thesis](http://mlg.eng.cam.ac.uk/pub/authors/#Saatci).  `MarginalKron` follows "Algorithm 16" using the Eigendecomposition, and `LatentKron` follows "Algorithm 14", and uses the Cholesky decomposition.